 Kars suddenly getting the mask with the stone inserted without anyone knowing, just as he's about to be fried by ultraviolet rays.
 The anime alleviates this somewhat due to a bit of Adaptation Expansion in which Kars makes a seemingly futile leap after first landing on the spikes, giving him a more plausible opportunity to grab the mask and put the jewel in.

-In Part 3 Avdol surviving out of nowhere.
+In Part 3, Avdol surviving out of nowhere.
 He was clearly shot in the head several chapters ago with the rest of the cast confirming his status, but was brought back due to fan demand.
-Now, when it is revealed he is back the cast tries to make it look kept his identity a secret.
+Now, when it is revealed he is back, the cast tries to make it look like they kept his identity a secret.
 The anime tries to alleviate this by actually showing Avdol moving in the way he described when the bullet gashed his forehead.

 Awesome Art: While every part has its fair share, Steel Ball Run shows a noticeable increase in quality after the series was changed from a weekly to a monthly release, to the point that it exhibits some of the most beautiful art in recent manga history.

 Awesome Ego: Many characters in this series are completely aware of how Crazy Awesome they are, with Dio Brando and Joseph Joestar being the two greatest examples.

 Which part is the best part?
 The fanbase really can't agree on this one.

 The 1993 OVA of Stardust Crusaders, which started In Medias Res and was a Compressed Adaptation that cut out most of the fights and humor of the original.
 Did it butcher the source material by taking out what made it popular in the first place?
 Or is it entertaining Fanservice to manga fans who just want to see their favorite fights animated?
 Are the changes to some of the fights and Dio's character design an improvement or do they make things worse?
 Or is it all just So Okay, It's Average and only worthwhile for serious fans?